Geography of Quebec: Wildlife

-The province is home to a wide variety of flora and fauna.
-The birdlife is diverse including wild turkey (Meleagris gallopavo), yellow-bellied sapsucker (Sphyrapicus varius) and loggerhead shrike (Lanius ludovicianus).
+The province is home to a wide variety of fauna.
+Birdlife includes wild turkey (Meleagris gallopavo), yellow-bellied sapsucker (Sphyrapicus varius) and loggerhead shrike (Lanius ludovicianus).

-The large land wildlife is mainly composed of the white-tailed deer, the moose, the muskox, the caribou (reindeer), the American black bear and the polar bear.
-The medium-sized land wildlife includes the cougar, the coyote, the eastern wolf, the bobcat, the Arctic fox, the fox, etc. The small animals seen most commonly include the eastern grey squirrel, the snowshoe hare, the groundhog, the skunk, the raccoon, the chipmunk and the Canadian beaver.
+The larger terrestrial wildlife is mainly composed of white-tailed deer, eastern moose, boreal woodland caribou, muskox, American black bear and polar bear.
+Medium-sized land wildlife includes the cougar, northeastern coyote, eastern wolf, Labrador wolf, bobcat, red fox, and Arctic fox.
+Small animals include eastern grey squirrel, snowshoe hare, groundhog, striped skunk, raccoon, Eastern chipmunk and Canadian beaver.

 Biodiversity of the estuary and gulf of Saint Lawrence River consists of an aquatic mammal wildlife, of which most goes upriver through the estuary and the Saguenay–St. Lawrence Marine Park until the Île d'Orléans (French for Orleans Island), such as the blue whale, the beluga, the minke whale and the harp seal (earless seal).
 Among the Nordic marine animals, there are two particularly important to cite: the walrus and the narwhal.